The Coming Global Depopulation. John Bonython Lecture 2024 - The Centre for Independent Studies

 The Russian invasion of Ukraine provided a test.
 Both countries were already long-established de-populators on the eve of the invasion.
 And both the authoritarian aggressor and democratic defender have proved willing to absorb grievous casualties in a war now grinding into its third year.

-China presents perhaps the biggest question mark when it comes depopulation and willingness to fight.
+China presents perhaps the biggest question mark when it comes to depopulation and willingness to fight.
 Today and tomorrow, China’s military will perforce be staffed in large part by men raised as “only children.”
 A mass-casualty event would have devastating consequences for families across the country, bring entire lineages to an end.

 It seems reasonable to wager that China would fight ferociously against a foreign invasion.
 But such casualty tolerance might not extend to overseas adventures and expeditionary journeys that go awry.